YasinSalehi06/VTMonitorWin11/README.md

 * Save Your Credits: To prevent hitting API limits, files with unknown hashes inside folders aren't uploaded automatically.
 You choose exactly what to scan by clicking [ Analyze ].
 * Privacy Mode: You can enable Hash-Only Mode to block all uploads of unknown hashes.
 This ensures the tool only checks for existing results and never sends your files to the cloud.
 * Real-Time Alerts: You get a desktop notification the moment a scan is finished or a threat is detected.
+* Always Ready: You can toggle Run on Startup so you don't have to launch it manually every time (right click on the tray icon).

 It basically handles the VirusTotal checking for you, automatically, without getting in the way.